dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Disabling SIP

 SIP or proper known as System Integrity Protection, is a security technology that attempts to prevent any malicious software and the end user from damaging the OS.
-First introduced with OS X El Capitan, SIP has grown overtime to control more and more things in macOS, including limiting edits to restricted file locations and 3rd party kext loading with `kextload`(OpenCore is unaffected as injected at boot).
+First introduced with OS X El Capitan, SIP has grown over time to control more and more things in macOS, including limiting edits to restricted file locations and 3rd party kext loading with `kextload`(OpenCore is unaffected as kexts are injected at boot).
 To resolve this, Apple has provided numerous configuration options in the NVRAM variable `csr-active-config` which can either be set in the macOS recovery environment or with OpenCore's NVRAM section(The latter will be discussed below).

 You can choose different values to enable or disable certain flags of SIP.
 Some useful tools to help you with these are [CsrDecode](https://github.com/corpnewt/CsrDecode) and [csrstat](https://github.com/JayBrown/csrstat-NG).
 Common values are as follows (bytes are pre-hex swapped for you):